Cap-go/capacitor-audiosession/README.md

 #### OverrideResult

+Result of an output override request.

 <code>{ success: boolean; message: string; }</code>

 #### OutputOverrideType

+Output override type.
+- `default`: Use the system-selected route.
+- `speaker`: Force playback through the built-in speaker.

 <code>'default' | 'speaker'</code>

 #### RouteChangeListener

+Listener called when the audio route changes.

 <code>(reason: <a href="#routechangereasons">RouteChangeReasons</a>): void</code>

 #### InterruptionListener

+Listener called when the audio session is interrupted or ends.

 <code>(type: <a href="#interruptiontypes">InterruptionTypes</a>): void</code>